sofiawallq/vintage-corner/README.md

 ### Home page and Footer

 The home page consist of only three sections apart from the header - a large jumbotron image to set the feeling for the user when they first land on the page, along with a big tagline that clarifies what the store is all about.
-Below that is a portion sized section of the all products view, where the user can get a quick look at the newest additions to the store - along and a button to redirect the user to a page where they can view all products in the store.
+Below that is a portion sized section of the all products view, where the user can get a quick look at the newest additions to the store - along with a button to redirect the user to a page where they can view all products in the store.

 ![printscreen home page](static/images/printscreens/landing_page.jpg)

+A Recently added products section to hopefully spark an interest for the products in stock at the moment.

 ![printscreen home page product section](static/images/printscreens/landing_page_products.jpg)

 Below those sections is the footer, which contains links to the stores social media and a newsletter sign-up form for users who wish to opt-in on that.
 It lacks a little bit on the layout but works as it should.
 The sign-up form is embedded via Mailchimp and when a user opts in for a newsletter they are added to Vintage Stores Contact list.
+The links to social media uses the rel-attribute for better SEO.

 ![printscreen footer](static/images/printscreens/footer.jpg)